 Description.
-This is perhaps what people envision most commonly when they think of a removal order.
-In this situation, the respondent appears at his or her immigration court proceedings, and at the end of the proceedings the IJ issues a removal order.
-In some cases, this happens after the respondent has presented a claim for relief, a merits hearing (called an individual hearing) has been conducted, and the IJ denies the person's application for relief and orders his or her removal.
+In this situation, the respondent appears at their immigration court proceedings, and at the end of the proceedings the IJ issues a removal order.
+In some cases, this happens after the respondent has presented a claim for relief, a merits hearing (called an individual hearing) has been conducted, and the IJ denies the noncitizen's application for relief and orders their removal.
 In other cases, the respondent never has a merits hearing, and the IJ orders removal at what is called a "master calendar" hearing.
-This may occur because the respondent wishes to be ordered removed and does not want to fight his or her case.
-Unfortunately, this sometimes occurs because the respondent received poor advice or ineffective assistance of counsel.
-There are other situations in which an IJ may order removal against the respondent's wishes and despite the fact that he or she may be eligible for relief .
+This may occur because the respondent wishes to be ordered removed and does not want to fight their case.
+Unfortunately, this sometimes occurs because the respondent was pro se and the IJ failed to develop the record or the respondent received poor advice or ineffective assistance of counsel.
+There are other situations in which an IJ may order removal against the respondent's wishes and despite the fact that they may be eligible for relief.
 For example, if the respondent is trying to pursue a form of relief in another forum and the IJ refuses to grant additional continuances or administrative closure, the IJ could instead order removal.